Th0masLavigne/2-compartment-poromechanical-and-LDF-measurement/Try_parallel_compute/installation.md

 spack env deactivate
 ```

-# Utilisation:
+# Utilisation

-* activate spack in your session (can be added to your .bashrc)
+* activate spack in your session (can be added to your .bashrc):
 ```bash
 source FullPathToSpack/share/spack/setup-env.sh
 ```